NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 ```

 ## PLACEHOLDER_A_TO_Z
-This method sorts players alphabetically according to the output of a placeholder.
+This method sorts players alphabetically, according to the output of a placeholder.
 To configure this sorting type, write the placeholder that you want to use.
 That's it.
 For example, if you want to sort players by their name alphabetically, you would do that using a configuration such as `PLACEHOLDER_A_TO_Z:%player%`.
 Example: